andresebr/kumodd/README.md

 'Link' and URL values may change after a few weeks.

 Kumodd saves the complete, unredacted metadata in a YAML file.
-Before computing the bunk MD5 of the metadata, Kumodd redacts all metadata names containing the words: Link, Match, status, Url and yaml.
+Before computing the bunk MD5 of the metadata, Kumodd redacts all dynamic metadata keys names containing the
+words: Link, Match, status, Url and yaml.
 When these names are redacted, the metadata is reproducible (identical each time retrieved from Google Drive, and unique on disk) if the file has not changed.

 ## How to Verify Data

-This section and the following section, [How to Verify Data Using Other Tools](#how-to-verify-data-using-other-tools), are intended to provide the foundation for a standard operating procedure for using Kmodd.
+This section and the following section, [How to Verify Data Using Other Tools](#how-to-verify-data-using-other-tools), are intended to provide a foundation for verifiable procedures that use Kumodd.

-There are two way Kumodd can verify data: with or without retrieving metadata from Google Drive.
+There are two ways Kumodd can verify data: with or without retrieving metadata from Google Drive.
 When listing (-list or -l option), Kumodd retrieves metadata from Google Drive and verifies local data are consistent with Google Drive.
-When verifying (-verify or -V option) Kumodd uses the previously saved YAML metadata on disk to verify whether data on disk are correct. -V also verifies the MD5 of all of the revisions.
+When verifying (-verify or -V option) Kumodd uses the previously saved YAML metadata on disk to verify whether files and metadata on disk are correct, including all downloaded revisions.

 Either way, Kumodd confirms whether the files' MD5, file size, and Last Modified and Last Accessed are correct.
 In addition, it confirms whether the MD5 of the metadata